dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 >
 > **Apps built and deployed with continuous integration (CI)**
 >
-> For app's built and deployed by a continuous integration (CI) procedure, you might be able to use a [JS Initializer](xref:blazor/js-interop/index#javascript-initializers) in conjunction with a build environment variable in the CI process to add an initializer specific to the environment as part of the build.
+> For app's built and deployed by a continuous integration (CI) process, you might be able to use a [JS Initializer](xref:blazor/js-interop/index#javascript-initializers) in conjunction with a build environment variable in the CI process to add an initializer specific to the environment as part of the build.

 Use the following guidance for hosted Blazor WebAssembly solutions hosted by Azure App Service: